Jalen Lake tried calling game. Unfortunately, Barrington Hargress was the one who picked up.

 Clifford was largely absent in the second half, scoring just one point.
 He didn’t take a shot in that half until there was just 2:26 left in the game.

 “They’re doubling him in the post when he catches it,” Medved said.
-“Kick it out, you’ve got to knock down some shots in those scenarios.
+“Kick it out; you’ve got to knock down some shots in those scenarios.
 And we were only able to do that sporadically.
-They’re helping off some other guys to really crowd him in the lane and that’s presenting a lot of challenges.”
+They’re helping off some other guys to really crowd him in the lane, and that’s presenting a lot of challenges.”

 In the wake of a loss as close as the one Friday night was, things can sometimes seem a lot worse in the moment than they actually are.
-Ultimately, time will tell whether or not this is a loss that foreshadows bigger issues, or one that CSU can use as a launching pad to turn things around.
+Ultimately, time will tell whether or not this is a loss that foreshadows bigger issues, or one CSU can use as a launching pad to turn things around.

 For now, it will be about getting back in the gym, watching the film and improving in the areas that need to be better.

 “I’ve been doing this long enough to know how I feel right now,” Medved said.
-“There’s some things that I know, but I also want to be careful not to make too many judgements.
+“There’s some things that I know, but I also want to be careful not to make too many judgments.
 Sometimes watching the film and getting a nights sleep or whatever, you have a much better approach.”

 “But yeah, we’re going to have to change some things.
-We haven’t been playing well enough for long periods of time and we’re going to have to figure that out.”
+We haven’t been playing well enough for long periods of time, and we’re going to have to figure that out.”

 Reach Damon Cook at sports@collegian.com or on Twitter @dwcook2001.